brady0331/brady-lagrone-portfolio/Mobile_Radio_Foxbot_Capstone/README.md

 ---

 ## 📸 ESP32 Programming
 The ESP32 played an essintial part in the Mobile Radio Foxbot.
 I began by setting up the general flow that the program will follow.
-Because our communication is via Baofeng radio
+Because our communication is via Baofeng radio I esta